cpetersen/cdd/README.md

 ### Asynchronous Export

 The synchronous export method is provided as a courtesy.
 If you could be exporting any non-trivial amount of data, you should use the aynchronous method.

+In this example, we will use publicly accessible data sets, this should result in a larger result set (and why we are using the )

 To begin an export using the method ```Search#start_export```.
 This will return an ```Export``` object which can be polled or used to retrieve data.